CamCove-Crichton/newborn-photography/README.md

 - Updated some of the field in the models to ensure certain fields are marked are required and cannot be empty programatically
 - Imported the Personal Info model into the Admin file and registered it to display in the Django admin panel
 - Add a method to allow the admin to be able to approve requested bookings
+- Updated the Todo model so the due date and details fields are not mandatory and can be left blank
+- Made the mirgrations and migrated the changes to the database

 ### Future Developments